Mildred Middleton Swanson - Mississippi's Best Community Newspaper

 Mildred Middleton Swanson

-NATCHEZ — Mildred Middleton Swanson, 92, of Natchez, died peacefully at Wilkinson County Senior Care in Centreville on June 12, 2021.
-A celebration of life service will be held at Morgantown Baptist Church, Tuesday, June 29, 2021, at 11 a.m.
+Mildred Middleton Swanson, 92, of Natchez, died peacefully at Wilkinson County Senior Care in Centreville, Mississippi on June 12, 2021.
+A celebration of Life service will be held at Morgantown Baptist Church, Tuesday, June 29, 2021, at 11 a.m.

 Thelma Brown Middleton of Monterey, Louisiana.
 She was raised and lived her life in Natchez.
 Mrs. Swanson graduated from Natchez High School in 1946.